Tre Boston

-Jayestin Tre'Von Boston Sr. (born June 25, 1992) is a former American football free safety.
-He played college football at North Carolina, and was drafted by the Carolina Panthers in the fourth round of the 2014 NFL Draft.
-He has also played for the Los Angeles Chargers and Arizona Cardinals.
+Jayestin Tre'Von Boston Sr. (born June 25, 1992) is an American former professional football safety and current TV host.
+He played college football at North Carolina, and was selected by the Carolina Panthers in the fourth round of the 2014 NFL draft.
+He also played for the Los Angeles Chargers and Arizona Cardinals.

-High school career
+Early life

 Boston attended North Fort Myers High School in North Fort Myers, Florida.
 As a junior, he posted 41 tackles with 16 solo stops, 4 interceptions on defense and caught 43 passes for 736 yards and 5 touchdowns on offense.
 He was named first-team all-area at defensive back his final two seasons.
 He was named MVP of the John Carrigan Rotary South All-Star Classic in Ft.
 Myers in December 2009.
-He scored 17 touchdowns as a senior, including 11 rushing, five receiving and one on defense.
+He scored 17 touchdowns as a senior, including 11 rushing, five receiving, and one on defense.
 He led his team with 103 carries for 841 yards, and also had 24 receptions for 364 yards.
-Defensively, he picked off six passes for 119 yards and recovered one fumble.
+Defensively, he intercepted six passes for 119 yards and recovered one fumble.

 Considered a three-star recruit by Rivals.com, he was rated as the 80th best cornerback prospect of his class.

 College career

 As a true freshman at UNC, Boston started 4 games as a cornerback and played in 10 games overall.
 He finished the season with 32 tackles, four pass breakups, two forced fumbles and one interception.
 During the Chick-fil-A Kickoff Game against LSU, Boston posted three tackles, forced two fumbles, broke up a pass and made an interception.

 As a sophomore, Boston finished the season third on the team with 70 tackles, including 48 primary stops, and led the team with three interceptions for 20 yards.
 He also broke up 2 passes, recovered 2 fumbles, and forced a fumble.
-He tied for sixth in the ACC with 3 interceptions.
+He tied for sixth in the Atlantic Coast Conference (ACC) with 3 interceptions.
 In the Independence Bowl against Missouri, Boston posted 6 tackles.

 In his junior season, Boston earned an honorable mention All-ACC honors from both the media and the coaches.
 He started all 12 games at safety and led the team in tackles with 86 stops on the year, including 49 solo tackles, and added six pass breakups.
 He also shared the team lead in interceptions with four and returned one for a touchdown.
 He was also awarded ACC Defensive Back of the Week twice after games against Miami and Virginia.
 Against Duke, Boston registered a career-high 17 tackles and an interception, including 8 solo tackles.
 During his senior season, Boston earned second-team All-ACC honors at safety after finishing the regular season with a team-high 85 tackles and four interceptions.